icukovic/gingerbill.org-source/content/article/2015-08-18-defer-in-cpp.md

 ## Caveat

-Because the `defer` statement is called at the end of scope rather than function return, a Go programmer would example something like this:
+Because the `defer` statement is called at the end of scope rather than function return, a Go programmer for example would do something like this:

 ```c
 void another_func(void) {